CharithMadushanka/interview-query-questions/README.md

 The app uses React Context API for state management, keeping the architecture simple without external state libraries.
 Data is loaded from a CSV file using PapaParse, enabling client-side filtering and pagination.
 Material-UI provides a consistent UI, and TypeScript adds type safety across the codebase.

-With more time, I would add authentication, upvote and downvote features, topics for better categorization, question bookmarks, loading and error states, responsiveness for mobile devices, and unit tests for better code coverage.
+With more time, I would add authentication, upvote and downvote features, topics for better categorization, question bookmarks, loading and error states, responsiveness for mobile devices, and expand unit test coverage to more components.

 ## Features